Reduced vertical separation minima: Historical background

+In the 1940s (original ICAO regulations), standard separation was 1000 feet except in specific circumstances, when it was 500 feet.
 In 1958 the standard vertical separation of aircraft in controlled airspace was set at 1,000 feet from ground level or sea level to flight level 290, and at 2,000 feet above flight level 290.
-The larger minimum separations at higher altitudes was necessary because the accuracy of altimeters, used to determine altitude by measuring air pressure, decreases with height.
+The larger minimum separation at higher altitudes was necessary because the accuracy of altimeters, used to determine altitude by measuring air pressure, decreases with height.
 Efforts to reduce this separation above flight level 290 began almost immediately, but doing so without compromising safety required improvements in altimeters and other equipment, due in part to inherent difficulties in accurately determining and maintaining aircraft altitudes and, therefore, the actual vertical distance between aircraft.
 It was not until the 1990s that air data computers (ADCs), altimeters, and autopilot systems became sufficiently accurate to safely reduce the vertical separation minimum.
+Thus, RVSM in effect constituted a return to the original procedures established in the mid-1940s, with the notable difference that 500 feet separation is only permitted between IFR and VFR flights (on non-converging tracks).

 Implementation

 Between 1997 and 2005 RVSM was implemented in all of Europe, North Africa, Southeast Asia and North America, South America, and over the North Atlantic, South Atlantic, and Pacific Oceans.
 The North Atlantic implemented initially in March 1997 at flight levels 330 through 370.
 The entire western hemisphere implemented RVSM FL290–FL410 on January 20, 2005.
 Africa implemented it on September 25, 2008.

 The People's Republic of China implemented metric RVSM on 21 November 2007.
 But the Hong Kong FIR continued to use flight levels in feet.

 The Russian Federation implemented RVSM and flight levels in feet on November 17, 2011.
 However, in some FIRs, meters are still in use below transition level.